binaryphile/kaizen/README.md

 &emsp;*Returns*: the path argument without its final component on stdout

 &emsp;The path does not have to exist.
 It can be a directory or filename.
 Returns the portion of the path before the final slash.
-If there are no slashes in `path`, returns ".".
+If<br/>&emsp; there are no slashes in `path`, returns ".".

 **`errexit <message> [return_code]`** - print `message` on stderr and exit with optional return code